mvolkmann/blog/src/smalltalk.md

 - Open the World menu
 - Select Changes...Install New Updates.

+Alternatively, start Cuis using a platform-specific shell script which always updates to the latest version.
+This scripts have a name that begins with `RunCuisOn`.

 ## Installing Squeak Smalltalk

 - Browse <a href="https://squeak.org" target="_blank">Squeak home</a> page.